AscendingPassage.com HOME PAGE.

 era, Egypt, as we know, still exercised such a fascination over the

-past, and the sovereign permanence of its ruins, that it imposed its
+world.
+Its ancestral prestige and the sovereign permanence of its ruins imposed its

 gods upon its conquerors, its handwriting, its architecture, nay, even